- Biological Inventions

 Extension of Patent Life by Making Modification in Drugs

-Pharmaceutical companies are playing smart by making slight modifications to their existing drugs in order to extend a patent life span which has resulted in calls for the government to not recognize process methods for patenting, and allowing only molecular patents.
+Pharmaceutical companies are playing smart by making slight modifications to their existing drugs in order to extend a patent life span which has resulted in calls for the government to not recognize process methods for patenting and allowing only molecular patents.

-Pfizer’s Caduet is perfect example, It is a pill used for treatment of heart disease.
+Pfizer’s Caduet is a perfect example, It is a pill used for the treatment of heart disease.
 Caduet is a simple combination of the blood pressure drug amlodipine besylate (marketed as Norvasc) and the cholesterol drug atorvastatin calcium (better known is Lipitor).
-Pfizer developed both Norvasc and Lipitor, with Lipitor holding the post of top selling pharmaceutical in the world for several years.
+Pfizer developed both Norvasc and Lipitor, with Lipitor holding the post of top-selling pharmaceutical in the world for several years.
 Pfizer’s patent on Norvasc and Lipitor expired in 2007and 2011, respectively, but due to Pfizer’s existing patent on the molecules, no other manufacturers could produce a combination medication containing the molecules.
 Caduet conveniently entered the market in 2004.

-Another example is Prilosec, when the patent for Prilosec was near expiry, AstraZeneca in order to maintain the monopoly of the blockbuster drug Prilosec launched Nexium which was the same drug with minor changes in design and colour
+Another example is Prilosec, when the patent for Prilosec was near expiry, AstraZeneca in order to maintain the monopoly of the blockbuster drug Prilosec launched Nexium which was the same drug with minor changes in design and color.

-There are many official and unofficial methods to extend term of a patent beyond 20 years wherein,
+There are many official and unofficial methods to extend the term of a patent beyond 20 years wherein,

 Official methods include provisions by some regulatory bodies such as Data exclusivity, Orphan drug exclusivity, Paediatric exclusivity and the 180-day exclusivity (Hatch Waxman Act, U.S. Food and Drug Administration), Supplementary protection certificate (European Medical Agency), whereas

-Unofficial methods include altering or reformulate the existing compound to obtain a new patent by utilising polymorphism, creating combinations, stereo-selective/chiral switches, conversion to NDDS, OTC switching, authorised generics, etc. This article aims at highlighting the strategies used by Pharma giants to extend the term of their patent portfolio in order to maintain their monopoly for extended periods and the regulatory provisions in different countries to check these practices.
+Unofficial methods include altering or reformulate the existing compound to obtain a new patent by utilizing polymorphism, creating combinations, stereo-selective/chiral switches, conversion to NDDS, OTC switching, authorized generics, etc. This article aims at highlighting the strategies used by Pharma giants to extend the term of their patent portfolio in order to maintain their monopoly for extended periods and the regulatory provisions in different countries to check these practices.

-As per PhAMA, nobody is able to predict which salt form is able to provide the desired therapeutic effects and both innovative and generic pharmaceutical companies do file their own patents which are further granted on the basis of novelty, inventive steps and industrial applicability.
+As per PhAMA, nobody is able to predict which salt form is able to provide the desired therapeutic effects and both innovative and generic pharmaceutical companies do file their own patents which are further granted on the basis of novelty, inventive steps, and industrial applicability.

-After discovering a compound and registering it as a patent, a drug company has 20 years of protection for the patent where it will then carry out pre-clinical trials, and Phases 1 to 3 clinical trials, all which may take 10 to 12 years.
+After discovering a compound and registering it as a patent, a drug company has 20 years of protection for the patent where it will then carry out pre-clinical trials, and Phases 1 to 3 clinical trials, all of which may take 10 to 12 years.
 After the trials, the company submits the results for product registration and the authority will evaluate the document.

-Usage of Patented Technology in Pharma Industry
+Usage of Patented Technology in the Pharma Industry

 Chin says that a strong IP regime is critical for Malaysia to boost its competitiveness, especially to attract foreign direct investment while at the same time encourage technological advancement and innovation.

 Since drug development carries unknown risks and extensive research and development which consumes several years.
-For example, a pharmaceutical company spends some years time getting Federal Drug Administration (FDA) approval for a drug.
+For example, a pharmaceutical company spends some year’s time getting the Federal Drug Administration (FDA) approval for a drug.
 This means that when the drug comes up in the market, the patent could be good for only a few more years.